Emad-ahmed/Emad-ahmed/README.md

 ### Hey there, I'm Emad Ahmed! 👋 👋

-.Third Year Computer Science Student at Ain Shams University.
+.Third Year Computer Science Student at Leading University.

 .Learning more about Python and Java.